-- Undertake comprehensive surveys: biodiversity surveys for flora and fauna (mammals, birds, reptiles, amphibians, and invertebrates) to provide a detailed baseline inventory of the ecosystem.
+- Undertaking comprehensive surveys: biodiversity surveys for flora and fauna (mammals, birds, reptiles, amphibians, and invertebrates) to provide a detailed baseline inventory of the ecosystem.
 Regular monitoring will then provide important information to enable responsive conservation management.

-- Further develop the Conservation Management Plan: alongside the surveys, the Conservation Management Plan will be developed with input from a range of experts to ensure we are using the very best conservation practice to look after this important landscape and habitat.
+- Further developing the Conservation Management Plan: alongside the surveys, the Conservation Management Plan will be developed with input from a range of experts to ensure we are using the very best conservation practice to look after this important landscape and habitat.

 - Planting and weed control: we will undertake a careful long term program to remove introduced species identified in the surveys, and replace them with the native flora that belongs in this region.
 In turn, this will improve habitat for the native species that call this land home.

 Conservation Volunteers wishes to recognise the significant support of State Trustees who, without their support, securing this reserve would not be possible.

 If you wish to make a gift or bequest of land to CVA, we recommend you contact us first to discuss.